google/oss-fuzz-gen/experimental/c-cpp/README.md

 1) An input in the form of a GitHub repo is given to `runner.py`.
-2) `runner.py` creates a temporary OSS-Fuzz project that contains `build-generator.py`
+2) `runner.py` creates a temporary OSS-Fuzz project that contains `build-generator.py` and builds the project's respective OSS-Fuzz base builder image.
-3) `runner.py` launches the OSS-Fuzz image of said project with `build-generator.py` as entrypoint.
+3) `runner.py` launches the Project's OSS-Fuzz base-builder image of the temporary project with `build-generator.py` as entrypoint.

-`build-generator.py` will then proceed to carry out the following tasks within the Docker container:
+`build-generator.py` will then proceed to carry out the following tasks within the project's OSS-Fuzz base-builder Docker container:

 4) clone the input repository
 5) Scan the files of the repository to create suggested builds.
 This involves